Ormen Lange (gas field)

 Ormen Lange is a natural gas field on the Norwegian continental shelf.
 It is situated 120 km northwest of Kristiansund, where seabed depths vary between 800 and 1100 m.
 The field is named after the famous longship Ormen Lange of Olaf Tryggvason, a 10th-century Viking king of Norway.

 History

 Production of gas began with three wells in September 2007.
-The King and Queen of Norway attended the official opening of this project, delivered on time and inside budget, on 6 October 2007, at the football stadium in Molde.
+The King and Queen of Norway attended the official opening of this project, delivered on time and within budget, on 6 October 2007, at the football stadium in Molde.
 During the opening, King Harald officially opened the terminal which would supply Great Britain with enough natural gas to cover 20% of its total annual needs.

-The proposal to build the Langeled subsea pipeline, the world’s second longest subsea export pipeline, was approved in February 2003.
-The pipeline runs across the North Sea from Nyhamna to the Easington Gas Terminal near the mouth of the River Humber on the UK’s East coast.
+The proposal to build the Langeled subsea pipeline, the world’s second longest subsea export pipeline after Nord Stream 1, was approved in February 2003.
+The 1,166 km (725 mi) pipeline runs across the North Sea from Nyhamna to the Easington Gas Terminal near the mouth of the Humber estuary on the UK’s east coast.